Honpg/EXE201/README.md

 ## 4. google-meet-chrome-extension

-This directory contains the Chrome extension that integrates Ocean AI with Google Meet.
+This directory contains the Chrome extension that integrates Blabber with Google Meet.

 ### Steps to load the extension in Chrome: